A Tatami Galaxy kind of year

 Thanks for the screenshots, bateszi.
 I am a lazy, lazy anime blogger.

-12 replies on “A Tatami Galaxy kind of year”
+12 responses to “A Tatami Galaxy kind of year”

 Very well put, and a great New Year’s piece.
 I hope it all works out for you, but even if it doesn’t, I know you won’t regret not taking this opportunity.
 A happy New Year to you as well!